lecvids/lecvids/README.md

 CO- Computer Organization(18CS34)

+Math- Transform Calculus, Fourier Series and Numerical Techniques (18MAT31)

 ## Contributing
 Please contact us on WhatsApp if you would like to help sort and title video recordings or can improve functionality.
 Pull requests will be denied for now.

 ## Project Status
-The webpage currently includes two subjects.
+The webpage currently includes three subjects.
 The other subjects will be updated in the upcoming days/weeks.